 The Gippsland region of Victoria in Australia is our home.
 The Gippsland region stretches from just east of Melbourne to the New South Wales border.
 It is a huge region by any explanation.
 Gippsland consists of four sections East, West, South and Central Gippsland.

 Gippsland’s natural features are diverse.
 Rugged mountains to rolling plains, rainforests to deserted coastlines, alpine regions to thousand-year-old forests.
 As one can imagine across the region there are many great things to see and do.
-Here we touch on 18 things to do in Gippsland.
+Here we touch on many things to do in Gippsland.

 Facts about Gippsland:

 - Gippsland covers an area of 41,566 square kilometres

 - Gippsland accounts for 20% of Australia’s milk production

 - Gippsland has a population of 255,718 people